clickjaw/About_Me_Project/reading-notes.md

 ## Markdown

 1. Why do we use Markdown?
-    - You would use Markdown to create a simple and easy to
+    - You would use Markdown to create a simple and easy to read and structure a document or webpage explaining your code.
 2. How do you make a link in Markdown?
     - you put the title of what you want the link to be in [title] then the link("www.nothing.com")
 3. List 2 ways to make text **bold** in Markdown
+    - **bold text**
+    - __bold text__

 ## Any thoughts / comments you would like to add?